Tyrn/wei/the-insider-en.typ

      "Twenty of them, at least," somebody in the crowd responded.

-     Here, Kissur leaped at the headman and crushed his nose and  many other parts, and  then ordered to "hang this  fucker on  the gate" -  Bemish could barely persuade him to call the lynching off.
+     Here, Kissur leaped at the headman and crushed his nose and  many other parts, and  then ordered to "hang this  fucker on  the gate"---Bemish could barely persuade him to call the lynching off.

      They still stuffed the headman in the stocks at the punishment pole.
 By